SIGN UP

 In Revit 2024: You can set a numerical value to the scope box height at any time.

-11- UI MODERNIZATION
+11- UI Modernization

 All the tool icons are replaced with more “minimal” versions.
 You can see the difference: